kubermates-org/kubermates.github.io/content/docs/2024-04-11-blog-spotlight-on-sig-architecture-code-organization.md

   main things they should consider in terms of code organization?
 How would you sum up the key concepts?
 MJ : I think one of the key things to keep in mind at least as you’re starting off is the concept of staging directories.
-In the kubernetes/kubernetes repository, you will come across a directory called staging/.'
+In the kubernetes/kubernetes repository, you will come across a directory called staging/.
+The sub-folders in this directory serve as a bunch of pseudo-repositories.'
 ---
 Open the original post ↗ https://www.kubernetes.dev/blog/2024/04/11/sig-architecture-code-spotlight-2024/